-As demonstrated during the pandemic, a blended learning approach also offers advantages to institutions as well.
+As demonstrated during the recent Covid-pandemic, a blended learning approach also offers advantages to institutions as well.
 Not only can lessons be delivered more flexibly in terms of location and content, it also makes more efficient use of resources by reducing the need for fixed language resources.
 Furthermore, as teaching is not now limited to the physical space in a classroom, an infinite number of students could (in theory) be reached and taught as long as they have an internet connection.

-How can institutions best adopt blended learning?
+How can institutions best adopt blended learning strategies?

 The key to delivering a successful blended learning approach is to use and combine the strengths of each medium appropriately.
 Take the time to ensure that the mode of delivery always puts the student at the heart of the learning process.
 There must therefore be a clear connection between what students do at home and what they do in class.
 Otherwise students may be less motivated to complete the online assignments (they’re just optional) or even come to class (everything’s now online).

 In an August 2016 paper on Blended Language Learning, Cambridge University Press made the following suggestion: